OSGeo/OSGeoLive-doc/en/overview/qgis_overview.rst

   :target: http://www.osgeo.org

-Quantum GIS (QGIS)
+QGIS
 ================================================================================

 Desktop GIS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Quantum GIS (QGIS) is a user friendly, Open Source, GIS client where
+QGIS is a user friendly, Open Source, GIS client where
 you can visualize, manage, edit, analyse data, and compose printable maps.
 It includes powerful analytical functionality through integration with :doc:`GRASS <grass_overview>`.
 It runs on Linux, Unix, Mac OSX, and Windows and supports numerous vector,